Chemed Co. (NYSE:CHE) Shares Sold by Fmr LLC

-A number of other large investors have also modified their holdings of the business.
-Neuberger Berman Group LLC raised its holdings in shares of Chemed by 0.4% in the 1st quarter.
-Neuberger Berman Group LLC now owns 606,430 shares of the company’s stock worth $278,003,000 after purchasing an additional 2,607 shares during the period.
-Kayne Anderson Rudnick Investment Management LLC raised its holdings in shares of Chemed by 14.8% during the 1st quarter.
-Kayne Anderson Rudnick Investment Management LLC now owns 389,188 shares of the company’s stock valued at $178,957,000 after buying an additional 50,058 shares during the period.
-Ameriprise Financial Inc. raised its holdings in shares of Chemed by 0.4% during the 1st quarter.
-Ameriprise Financial Inc. now owns 380,088 shares of the company’s stock valued at $174,763,000 after buying an additional 1,553 shares during the period.
-Janus Henderson Group PLC raised its holdings in shares of Chemed by 27.6% during the 1st quarter.
-Janus Henderson Group PLC now owns 245,479 shares of the company’s stock valued at $112,876,000 after buying an additional 53,165 shares during the period.
-Finally, Northern Trust Corp raised its holdings in shares of Chemed by 6.0% during the 1st quarter.
-Northern Trust Corp now owns 198,459 shares of the company’s stock valued at $91,254,000 after buying an additional 11,232 shares during the period.
-87.51% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other large investors also recently added to or reduced their stakes in the stock.
+Neuberger Berman Group LLC boosted its position in Chemed by 0.4% during the 1st quarter.
+Neuberger Berman Group LLC now owns 606,430 shares of the company’s stock valued at $278,003,000 after purchasing an additional 2,607 shares during the period.
+Kayne Anderson Rudnick Investment Management LLC raised its stake in shares of Chemed by 14.8% in the 1st quarter.
+Kayne Anderson Rudnick Investment Management LLC now owns 389,188 shares of the company’s stock worth $178,957,000 after buying an additional 50,058 shares in the last quarter.
+Ameriprise Financial Inc. raised its stake in shares of Chemed by 0.4% in the 1st quarter.
+Ameriprise Financial Inc. now owns 380,088 shares of the company’s stock worth $174,763,000 after buying an additional 1,553 shares in the last quarter.
+Janus Henderson Group PLC raised its position in shares of Chemed by 27.6% during the first quarter.
+Janus Henderson Group PLC now owns 245,479 shares of the company’s stock worth $112,876,000 after purchasing an additional 53,165 shares during the period.
+Finally, Northern Trust Corp raised its position in shares of Chemed by 6.0% during the first quarter.
+Northern Trust Corp now owns 198,459 shares of the company’s stock worth $91,254,000 after purchasing an additional 11,232 shares during the period.
+Institutional investors and hedge funds own 87.51% of the company’s stock.

+In other Chemed news, CEO Kevin J. Mcnamara sold 3,000 shares of the company’s stock in a transaction that occurred on Monday, August 9th.
+The stock was sold at an average price of $467.78, for a total value of $1,403,340.00.
+Following the completion of the transaction, the chief executive officer now owns 128,688 shares of the company’s stock, valued at approximately $60,197,672.64.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Corporate insiders own 3.69% of the company’s stock.

+Chemed (NYSE:CHE) last posted its quarterly earnings data on Monday, July 26th.
+The company reported $4.60 earnings per share for the quarter, topping the consensus estimate of $4.29 by $0.31.
+Chemed had a return on equity of 35.40% and a net margin of 14.30%.
+The business had revenue of $532.26 million during the quarter, compared to analysts’ expectations of $511.85 million.
+During the same quarter in the previous year, the firm earned $4.41 EPS.
+The firm’s revenue was up 6.0% compared to the same quarter last year.
+As a group, sell-side analysts predict that Chemed Co. will post 17.9 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Thursday, September 2nd.
-Shareholders of record on Monday, August 16th were given a $0.36 dividend.
-The ex-dividend date was Friday, August 13th.
-This represents a $1.44 dividend on an annualized basis and a dividend yield of 0.32%.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, September 2nd.
+Investors of record on Monday, August 16th were given a dividend of $0.36 per share.
+This represents a $1.44 annualized dividend and a dividend yield of 0.32%.
+The ex-dividend date of this dividend was Friday, August 13th.
 This is a boost from Chemed’s previous quarterly dividend of $0.34.
 Chemed’s payout ratio is currently 7.96%.

-Separately, Royal Bank of Canada raised their price objective on Chemed from $604.00 to $609.00 and gave the company an “outperform” rating in a research note on Thursday, July 29th.

-In other Chemed news, CEO Kevin J. Mcnamara sold 3,000 shares of the business’s stock in a transaction dated Monday, August 9th.
-The stock was sold at an average price of $467.78, for a total value of $1,403,340.00.
-Following the completion of the sale, the chief executive officer now owns 128,688 shares of the company’s stock, valued at $60,197,672.64.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-3.69% of the stock is owned by insiders.

 Chemed Corp. engages in the provision of healthcare and maintenance services.
 It operates through the VITAS and Roto-Rooter segments.
 The VITAS segment offers hospice and palliative care services to patients through a network of physicians, registered nurses, home health aides, social workers, clergy, and volunteers.